simone-schneider/simone-schneider.github.io/_pages/publications.md

-Schneider, S. (2025). "'Because like if you feel guilty, then it's usually a sign': On the role of emotions in conceptualising infidelity." *Emotions and Society*, forthcoming.
+Schneider, S. (2025). ["'Because like if you feel guilty, then it's usually a sign': On the role of emotions in conceptualising infidelity."](https://doi.org/10.1332/26316897Y2025D000000056) *Emotions and Society*, forthcoming.

 Schneider, S. "'Some kind of cheating': Boundary transgressions and open relationships."
-Currently under review at *Sexualities*.
+Revise and Resubmit, *Sexualities*.

 Schneider, S. & Velthuis, O. "Managing intimacy: How sex workers negotiate boundaries on webcam platforms."
-Currently under review at *Sexualities*.
+Revise and Resubmit, *Sexualities*.